 PDF plans: These are plans for the attachments, tables, & jigs, which are available for free.
 They can be viewed on your browser or downloaded.
 The plans for the rest of the belt grinder and the platen attachment are available for purchase here.

 (There are currently no other plans available, but I will be uploading some soon.
+They will appear here.
 I intend to make a 10″ contact wheel attachment & a small wheel attachment, as well as a variety of tables & jigs.
-Plans for the radius jig will be available soon)
+Plans for the table and radius jig will be available soon)

 KBAC 27D 2hp frequency drive.
 Get it here.
 I like the simplicity of this drive and the fact that it is fully inclosed to protect against dust.
-It can run on single phase input.
+It can run on 120v or 220v single-phase input, and will run up to a 2hp motor (220v input is required for any motor over 1.5hp).
 If you choose a motor larger than 2hp, you’ll need a bigger drive such as this (three-phase input only).

 Motor.
 I went the cheapskate route of buying too small of motor just because it was cheap.
 At some point I’ll have to upgrade it, as of now I don’t know exactly which one I’ll go with.
 It needs to be 2hp or more, 220v 3phase, two pole (high rpm, runs 3600rpm @ 60Hz), TEFC, frame 56.
 I’ll likely replace mine with a Leeson brand motor.